Big Toe Joint, Hammer Toe & Bunionette Problems:

 Big Toe Joint Fusion:

-- A strong option for hallux rigidus surgery, but with a longer healing time is a big toe joint fusion.
+- A strong option for hallux rigidus surgery with a longer healing time is a big toe joint fusion.

-- A big toe joint fusion is a longer healing procedure, but the benefit is that it is much more permanent and very unlikely to reoccur in the future.
+- A big toe joint fusion is a longer healing procedure, but the benefit is that it is much more permanent and doubtful to reoccur in the future.

-- This is the recommended surgery to permanently take care of your big toe joint pain.
+- This is the recommended surgery to take care of your big toe joint pain permanently.

 And don’t forget… GREAT shoes: